10 Fun Android Word Games

 Typeshift

-Originality is a hard get when it comes to phone gaming.
-Even some of the best entries in the Google Play Store for Android (looking at you, Words With Friends) are slight variations on well-worn gaming tropes.
+Originality is hard to get when it comes to phone gaming.
+Even some of the best entries in the Google Play Store for Android (we’re looking at you, Words With Friends) are slight variations on well-worn gaming tropes.
 Typeshift gets extra props, therefore, for presenting something legitimately unusual.
 Presented with vertical columns of letters, you will rotate your racks like discs on a combination lock, spelling word after word in the central row until you've found everything the game has to offer.
 It's a whole new way of thinking about word puzzles.

 Wordament